joncrangle/.dotfiles/README.md

 9. Give `Yabai`, `Wezterm`, `skhd` accessibility permissions in `System Preferences` -> `Security & Privacy` -> `Accessibility`.

+10. Launch the `Shortcuts` app.
+Create a shortcut called "playpause" with "Play/Pause" from the "Media"category.
+This shortcut will be used by the bar for playback control.

+11. Launch the `Stats` app.
+Configure the Disk, RAM and CPU monitors widgets to be Center aligned with color "Second yellow".

 ## 🪟 Windows

 1. Download and run the [setup_win.ps1](https://github.com/joncrangle/.dotfiles/raw/main/setup_win.ps1) PowerShell script.